sourcegraph/deploy-sourcegraph-k8s/components/clusters/minikube/README.md

-This component deletes resource declarations and storage classnames to enable runnning Sourcegraph on minikube.
+This component deletes resource declarations and storage classnames to enable runnning Sourcegraph on minikube.Hello World